Who am I

 Entrepreneur (2010-2017)

-I ran my own business for several years, doing a few odd jobs here and there.
+I ran my own software / 3D modeling business for several years, doing a few odd jobs here and there.
 This was mostly for some secondary income.
-I mostly did programming, consulting and 3D modelling.

 Renderfarm.fi

-At renderfarm.fi I did coding, design, testing, customer support and server & database maintenance.
+At renderfarm.fi my tasks included coding, design, testing, customer support and server & database maintenance.

 Personal